 Ever wonder how your food got to the end of your fork?
 At Hermitage Farm you’re at the source.
 Our gardens and orchard provide most of the food you enjoy at Barn8 Farm Restaurant.
 That’s as farm-fresh as it gets.
-Starting in March, 2020, be sure to stop in to see what’s available at the Hermitage Farm Store.
+Starting soon, be sure to stop in to see what’s available at the Hermitage Farm Store.
 Along with Hermitage produce, we’ll also stock other KY Proud items, like meat and eggs from Woodland Farm.

 Three beautiful words: “Agriculture Conservation Easement.”
 It ensures that land in agricultural use will remain that way.
 Underscoring their deep love of Oldham County farmland, owners Laura Lee Brown and Steve Wilson have protected Hermitage Farm (along with more than 2400 acres county-wide) for future generations.
 We’re committed to preserving our natural heritage for everyone to enjoy.

 The Hermitage Team

 Matthew Colin Bailey / Director

 Matthew manages the strategic direction of Hermitage Farm’s tourism and hospitality operations.
 He is the former director of the historic site My Old Kentucky Home, Director of Preservation at Belle Meade Plantation, and Kentucky’s Governor’s Office.